NativeScript-Use/NativeScript-Use/packages/vue/src/useSyncObservableArray/index.md

 - The process to search for changes consists of 3 phases:
   - Search for deleted items.
 Option `checkRemoved`.
   - Search for added items.
 Option `checkAdded`.
   - Check for updates on items.
-Option `checkUpdated`.
+Option `checkUpdates`.

 By default all 3 phases are activated.
 Use these parameters to indicate which operations you want to detect.
 An example, if you only want to track updates, use the following configuration: